SacredSoulrend/sql-employee-manager/README.md

 2. Install the required dependencies: npm install node, mysql2, inquirer, dotenv.

-3. Login to your mysql using the command line/bash
+3. Login to your mysql using the command line/bash<br>
 In bash: mysql -u [username] -p;

-3. Set up your database by creating a .env file in the project root directory.
-Add your MySQL database configuration as follows:
+4. Set up your database by creating a .env file in the project root directory.
+Add your MySQL database configuration as follows:<br>

-DB_HOST=localhost
+DB_HOST=localhost<br>
-DB_USER=your-database-username
+DB_USER=your-database-username<br>
-DB_PASSWORD=your-database-password
+DB_PASSWORD=your-database-password<br>
-DB_DATABASE=company_db
+DB_DATABASE=company_db<br>

-4. Create the necessary database schema using the provided SQL files (schema.sql and seeds.sql) in the "db" directory.
+5. Create the necessary database schema using the provided SQL files (schema.sql and seeds.sql) in the "db" directory.<br>
 In bash: mysql -u your-database-username -p your-database-name < db/schema.sql

-5. Seed your database with sample data.
+6. Seed your database with sample data.<br>
 In bash: mysql -u your-database-username -p your-database-name < db/seeds.sql

-6. Start the application.
+7. Start the application.<br>
 In bash: node server.js

 ## Usage